 They may lose out on job or career advancement opportunities and often will experience feelings of embarrassment and low self-esteem.
 Worse still, poor spelling skills can cause individuals not to reach their full potential at school.

-This is because when a young adult finds certain words hard to spell, they may rely on more common and less specific vocabulary in writing or avoid writing altogether.
-This means their written work appears over-simplified and does not reflect the true extent of their vocabulary.
+This is because when a young adult finds certain words hard to spell, they may rely on more common and less specific vocabulary in writing, or avoid writing altogether.
+Their written work can appear over-simplified and may not reflect the true extent of their vocabulary.

 While it may be embarrassing to practice spelling as an adult, an intervention is often required as it is not a skill that will fix itself.
-Learning to spell involves targeted work, including repetition and transcription exercises, and often enrollment in a basic adult education course at a local school, particularly if poor reading skills are a factor.
+Learning to spell involves targeted work, including repetition and transcription exercises.

-Individuals who can’t spell may also wish to sign up for an adult spelling program that can be taken on a computer at home.
-Alternatively, they can help themselves learn how to spell and acquire a new skill at the same time.
+Individuals who can’t spell may also wish to sign up for an adult spelling course or use a program or app that runs on a home computer.

 Because English spelling is so irregular, children learn spelling at school.
 Some even compete in spelling bees, which are competitions that cover some of the hardest to spell words in the English language.